DSimonne/sixs/sixs/experiments/README.md

 # Tutorial on mass flow controller (XCAT) and mass flow spectrometer (RGA)

-* First, we beginning the experiment, call the floor coordinator (9797) and tell him that you open the toxic gaz bottles to start the red experiment.
+* First, to begin the experiment, call the floor coordinator (9797) and tell him that you open the toxic gaz bottles to start the red experiment.
 * You should **absolutely** tell them when you leave or when you close them because the experiment is finished.

 # Beginning
-* You should create a new RGA data file for each experiment, the XCAT data file usually last for the whole experiment.
+* You should create a new RGA (mass spectrometer) data file for each experiment, the XCAT (mass flow controller) data file usually lasts for the whole experiment,
-* the two files have time stamps issues used to analyze the data,
+* The two files have time stamps issues used to analyze the data,
 * I advise you to use the scripts in this repository, to be sure that they are correctly linked.

 # The Residual Gas Analyser (RGA)

 ## Operating
-* Acts as a probe for species present in the sample atmospheres=.
+* Acts as a probe for species present in the sample atmospheres.
 * One file per experiment (e.g. heating and cooling of sample under same variating gaseous environment)
 * Time shift between computers: (502 secondes in Jan 2022, please calibrate it for time-resolved exp.).
 * There is a leak in the reactor cell that is directly connected to a ultra high vacuum chamber, in which the product detection happens.
-* So we are **not** measuring the pressure in the reactor cell but in the leak !
+* We are **not** measuring the pressure in the reactor cell but after the leak !
 There must be a normalisation step to correctly find the pressure in the reactor chamber.
 * The pressure in that chamber, ~ 3e-6, should be constant throughout the experiment, you can control it with a valve.
-* The leak depends on the temperature (dilatation)
+* The leak depends on the temperature (dilatation of the valve)
 * No dependance on particle size (Avogadro nb)
 * However the flux depends on the speed, thus on the mass.
 * We can compute the dependance of the detector on the temperature by following its signal during a temperature cycle while keeping the reagent product constant.
 However, we are only sensible to the reagents.